Vert Dider: History

-The project was created in 2013 by Ilya Abilov, who himself was engaged in voicing the first videos.
+The project was created in 2013 by Ilya Abilov, who voiced the first videos himself.
+In 2014, Abilov left the project, and leadership passed to Roman Yakimov.
 The studio is supported and developed by volunteers helping it evolve.
 The studio’s leading activity is translating and dubbing videos related to science.
 Over a thousand videos are currently available through the studio’s official public page on VK social media site.
 The list of translated into Russian and dubbed videos include videos from a number of educational YouTube channels, lectures, debates and documentaries.

 On January 19, 2016, was the day when Vert Dider started cooperating with BuzzFeed media company.

 In early 2017 Vert Dider started a YouTube channel for videos in English.
 That same year the studio joined efforts with the educational project SciOne to conduct interviews with Walter Lewin, Robert Sapolsky, Lawrence Krauss, Richard Dawkins and James Watson.

 The studio has been a Harry Houdini Awards media partner since the Russian analogue to James Randi’s One Million Dollar Paranormal Challenge was founded.